KyleMcF1636/local-first/README.md

 Line Three grows this document by 33%.

-this is my new line on the remote version. now commit it.
+This is my new line on the remote version.
+Now commit it.

-this is my code on line 10 of local version. chose this line.
+This is my code on line 10 of local version.
+Chose this line.

 Adding lines to KMc branch, local first.

+Fixed capitalization at beginning of sentences.